tmawyin/GettingCleaningData_Project/CodeBook.md

     Finally, the *training* variable is created by binding the subjects, labels, and train data frames.

 * **Loading the TEST data:**
-    *A similar procedure as the already described to load the TRAIN data set is used for the TESE data.* The labels, subject, and modified test data set (removed unecessary measurements) is binded into a *testing* variable
+    *A similar procedure as the already described to load the TRAIN data set is used for the TEST data.* The labels, subject, and modified test data set (removed unecessary measurements) is binded into a *testing* variable

 * **Binding all the data:**
     The two data frames *training* and *testing* are then binding into a complete data set.
 A few modifications to the variable names are made to make them readible.
 The data is then split based on the subject and activity, and a new *tidy.data* frame is created by calculating the column means of each of the measurements.
 The resulting data frame is saved to file.